fluxninja/aperture/docs/content/integrations/consul/consul.md

 ## Installation {#installation}

-The complete Service Defaults configuration for the Consul Proxy running with the application is as follows:
+The complete Service Defaults configuration as an example for the Consul Proxy running with the application is as follows:

 <details><summary>service1-demo-app-service-defaults.yaml</summary>
 <p>